techmagus/iam/content/en-ph/projects/creations/kwwp.md

   #rel = "noopener"
 +++

-The **Kolverse Worldbuilding and Writing Project** (**KWWP** / **Verses Space**) is a collaborative shared world project under a Creative Commons-Attribution-ShareAlike (CC-BY-SA) 4.0 International License.
+The **Kolverse Worldbuilding and Writing Project** (**KWWP** / **Kolverse Project**) is a collaborative shared world project under a Creative Commons-Attribution-ShareAlike (CC-BY-SA) 4.0 International License.
 It aims to build a database of CC-BY-SA worldbuilding materials authors can use for their stories.

+By licensing all works under CC-BY-SA 4.0 International License, we elimate the *unofficial* status of fan-made works.
+All fan-made works share the same status as the original, and the author does not have to delete their works because of a potential *Copyright infringement* once they make it big.

+Worldbuilders can continue creating new materials, and authors can concentrate on writing new stories.
+Two different aspects of creative fiction which requires a different set of skills.
+Through the *Kolverse Worldbuilding and Writing Project*, we are providing worldbuilders a place to share their works, and authors a database of source materials for their next great adventure.